 This account pertains to the time deposits that are used as securities for various banking facilities covered by hold-out agreements.
 As such, these are restricted as to withdrawals.
 Banking facilities availed by the Group are used for the purpose of purchasing fuel and lubricant supplies from their sources.
-Interest rates for this type of deposit range from 3.5% to 5.9375% per annum in the 2nd quarter of 2009 and 3.125% to 5.975% per annum in 2008.
+Interest rates for this type of deposit range from 3.125% to 5.9375% per annum for the 1st three quarters of 2009 and 3.125% to 5.975% per annum in 2008.